carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The metadata identifying each domain is itself a list containing one or two entries.
 The first entry is the name of the domain.
-Note that if the name is a string then it can be combined accross functions and translation units.
+Note that if the name is a string then it can be combined across functions and translation units.
 A self-reference can be used to create globally unique domain names.
 A descriptive string may optionally be provided as a second list entry.

 The metadata identifying each scope is also itself a list containing two or three entries.
 The first entry is the name of the scope.
-Note that if the name is a string then it can be combined accross functions and translation units.
+Note that if the name is a string then it can be combined across functions and translation units.
 A self-reference can be used to create globally unique scope names.
 A metadata reference to the scope's domain is the second entry.
 A descriptive string may optionally be provided as a third list entry.